miklevin/Pipulate.com/pipulate.md

 never before.
 Microsoft has made it easy with their Windows Subsystem for Linux.
 If you've ever felt imposter syndrome, here and now is how you fix it.

+### Do Use Jupyter But Don't Get Stuck in "Lost Mode"

 The ultimate tool for SEO is Python, and the ultimate way to run Python is in Jupyter for experimental work and on Linux for 24x7 repetitive scheduling.
 Most Jupyter data jockeys get stuck in "Lost" mode where you have to sit there and